 Pets are allowed on Elizabeth Island too.
 If your dog isn’t friendly with other dogs, maybe keep them at home.

-Check the tide times on Willy Weather.
+Check the tide times on Tides Chart.

 In the southern end of Lake Macquarie lies the largest island, Pulbah Island.
 This island is formed of sandstone and rock, unlike Elizabeth Island this is ideal for hiking and nature.